daveyproctor/Blockchain/README.md

     $ python3 integration_test_gen_hon_dis_join.py [generator | honest | dishonest | joiner]

-    * Note: the joiner is technically in the network all the time for simplicty; to simulate them joining from scratch; we have them set their chain to the empty set before requesting a new chain from everyone.
-This decision was made because it is easier to not have to connect more client sockets after some initial period, although my implementation with an ever-listening server makes this possible
+    * Note: the joiner is technically in the network all the time for simplicty; to simulate them joining from scratch, we have them set their chain to the empty set before requesting a new chain from everyone.
+This decision was made because it is easier to not have to connect more client sockets after some initial period, although my implementation with an ever-listening server makes this possible.

 * I also present a fuller three-node mining interaction.
 Start at the same time, and see these nodes mine an arbitrary number of blocks.